abdllhdlc/quiz_app/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License

-This project is open source and licensed under the MIT License.

 ## 👨‍💻 Developer